-I feel that that’s the crux of much online negativity these days — that many people forget that behind every social media profile, at the receiving end of every online communication, is a human being.
+I feel that this is the crux of much online negativity these days — that many people forget that behind every social media profile is a human being.
 A real person with conscious thoughts and feelings.

 You see online hate wars.
-People who name and shame others on their social media or their websites, after which the victim gets jumped on by others, almost all of which don’t even know him/her.
+People who name and shame others on social media or their websites, after which the victim gets jumped on by others, almost all of which don’t even know him/her.
 It’s a very primal mob effect.
-For the people being attacked), it must be a vilifying experience.
-Yet, there are people who goad the attacker on, who thrive in such drama, and who even jump on board to attack the victim.
-(Note that cyberbullying has already claimed innocent lives in our time.)
+For the people being attacked, it must be a vilifying experience.
+Yet, there are those who goad the attacker on, who enjoy such drama, and who jump in to attack the victim.
+(Note that cyberbullying has claimed innocent lives in our time.)

 You see online snark.
 People who criticize and slam others in online comments.
 Sometimes, these comments get vulgar.
-Sometimes, they get judgmental, pin-pointing the other person’s looks, religion, nationality, and/or race even though these have nothing to do with the discussion.
-It seems that these days, people are quick to blast others at the slightest disagreement, including simply having a difference in viewpoint.
+Sometimes, they get judgmental, pinpointing the other person’s looks, religion, nationality, and/or race even though these have nothing to do with the discussion.
+It seems that these days, people are quick to criticize and blast others at the slightest disagreement, including simply having a different viewpoint.

 You see critical comments on blogs and YouTube.
-People who tear apart online content, criticize the content creator in question, and then complain about how the content is lacking X or doesn’t have Y. While every content creator wants to create the best content for their audience and every audience member certainly has the right to voice whatever they want (in a constructive manner and within reason), some people seem to forget that behind every blog and YouTube channel is a human being.
-Someone who’s doing the best they can to create the best work for others.
+People who tear apart online content, criticize the content creator, and then complain about how the content is lacking X or Y. While every content creator wants to create the best content for their audience and every audience member has the right to voice whatever they want (in a constructive manner and within reason), some people seem to forget that behind every blog and YouTube channel is a human being.
+Someone who’s doing the best they can to create the best content for others.

 - Be more patient in your interactions.
 Many people tend to get snappy and rude online — more so than in person.
 However, there’s no need to do that.
 Just like you aren’t going to snipe at a random stranger in real life for one or two actions you don’t agree with, there’s no need to hurl abuse or snap at someone online just because they said one or two things you don’t agree with.
 Be patient and respectful to the other — this will go a long way in creating a positive space for others.
 Read: How To Be Patient: The Only Guide I’ll Ever Write on Becoming Patient

 - Give others the benefit of the doubt.
 Sometimes there are people who are really negative in their language/attitude.
 They make condescending remarks, behave rudely without reason, and are plain disrespectful.
 While it’s easy to lose your temper and snap at them, give them the benefit of the doubt.
 Perhaps they had a bad day.
 Perhaps they’ve been dealing with a lot of negativity in their life.
 Perhaps they are emotionally vacant.
 Don’t assume the worst of them; rather, focus on the goodness of others.
 Because it’s there in everyone.

 - Be nice.
 Use this 3-question rule.
-Before posting anything online, ask these 3 questions:
+Before posting anything online, ask these three questions:

 - Is this something you would say to the person if they are right in front of you?
 People tend to be ruder online because they forget about the person who will be reading and dealing with the response.
 You should only post something you are 100% okay to say it in front of the person.